Google Drive Housekeeping: Clean up, Set alerts & policies, Start fresh

 RESTRUCTURE SHARED DRIVES

-Now on to your organisation’s Shared Drive structure.
+Now on to your organization’s Shared Drive structure.

 Is it DLP friendly?
 Do employees have easy access to the common resources they need? — Is sensitive/ private data in Drive only accessible to users who really need it?